 - Ask to see the seller’s licence and proof of ownership

 - Check the vehicle’s registration to confirm that it is registered to the name of the seller.
 The Vehicle Information Number (VIN) on the registration should match the VIN on the vehicle.
 This is usually found at the bottom of the driver’s side of the windshield, by the wipers

 - Get a commercially available vehicle history report.
 Google “vehicle history report Canada” to know the facts of the vehicle’s history (private sellers are not required to provide this).
-These reports have a cost –check and compare them
+These reports have a cost –check and comparison.

 - Get the vehicle inspected before you buy.
-Only hire a trusted mechanic
+Hire a trusted mechanic

 Anything promised to you about the sale should be in writing.
 For instance, if the dealer says that the deposit will be returned to you, the terms and conditions for this should be clear and written in a document.
 Before you sign the contract, read it thoroughly and understand all details.

 If the service of a dealership does not meet your standards, you are always free to walk away and find another one.
 Never be pressured into signing a contract or buying if you are not clear of the terms of the sale.
 If you have concerns about the purchase of a vehicle from a business, call the Consumer Protection Office at 204-945-3800 or toll free 1-800-782-0067.

 5 points to consider when buying a car

 The following words were taken from the article.
 Select the correct synonym for each word.